scopplestone/testing/docs/userguide/080_cluster_guide.md

 # Cluster Guidelines

+PICLas has been tested on numerous different Linux- and CPU-based clusters and is continuously been developed to run efficiently on high-performance systems.

 ## Simulating at HLRS

 Unfortunately, the GitHub and GitLab servers are not available on machines at the HLRS, such as the Hawk, due to